- Who is NCST?

 *NOTE: In rare circumstances and in certain markets, NCST may work with for-profit organizations working in partnership with local nonprofit organizations.

-We want to ensure the success of organizations participating in our programs and of local efforts to restore neighborhood vitality.
-In addition to buyers meeting our eligibility requirements, a coordinated local neighborhood stabilization effort should demonstrate:
+We maintain and uphold a strict set of guidelines, as we want to ensure the success of organizations participating in our programs and of local efforts to restore neighborhood vitality.
+Each of our Buyers should meet the following eligibility requirements:

-- Capacity.
-Include organizations with the ability to assess, acquire, manage, rehab and convey properties to scale.
+- The capacity to assess, acquire, manage, rehab and convey local properties

 How are property closings executed?